SougataMukherjee/DSA-and-Algo/readme.md

 //Q150 Find the longest contiguous subarray where the absolute difference between any two elements is less than or equal to 1.<br>
 a = [1,1,2,2,4,4,5,5,5]
 5 (The longest subarray is [4,4,5,5,5])<br>
+//Q151 Sort string based frequency of characters
+Input:
+"tree"
+Output"
+"eert" or "eetr"
+//Q152 remove prime number from an array
+//Q153 remove vowel from string
+//Q154 reverse vowel of a string code

 # hashing